bobh66/nameko-examples-k8s/k8s/README.md

 ## Wrap-up

 Running Nameko services in Kubernetes is really simple.
-Please get familiar with Helm Charts included in this example and try adding one of yours.
+Please get familiar with Helm Charts included in this repository and try adding one of your own.

 Happy microservicing!